typedb/typedb-docs/README.md

 - Prefer short sentences to long ones.
 Only use complex sentence structures (multiple sentences divided by `,`, `;` or `-`), as last resort.
 - Keep sentences concise.
 If a part of a sentence is adding no value to the point that the sentence is meant to deliver, remove it.
 - Avoid the assumption that a sentence is self-explanatory.
 Even if explained in an earlier sentence, repeat yourself to ensure the sentence can be well-understood, without requiring reference to an earlier text.

+### Cross-referencing
+Most of the time, when we mention something that is explained in a previous or next page, we need to leave a reference (by turning the word or phrase into a link) to that page and sometimes to a partiular heading, if need to be.

+### Flow and Headings
+The choice and order of headings, should provide the reader with seamless flow that offers a high-level understanding of what that page is about.
+By doing this, we would also make it easier for the readers to find what they are looking for, if that is why they are visiting the page.

+Every heading is turned into an anchor, which in turn:
+- provides visitors with a table of content, that is essentially the summary of the page.
+- enables cross-referencing one or more words to a specific block of text on the same or other pages.
+- allows the community to leave references to specific parts of the docs when providing answers or suggestions on different platforms.

+### Keywords
+All terminologies used within a page almost always need to be included as the keywords in the front matter of the markdown file.
+The `keywords` attribute contains a comma-separated list of single-word keywords and/or multiple words that are expected to be searched in combination.
+The `longTailKeywords` attribute contains a comma-separated list of keywords that form sensible combinations of the keyword items.
+They may also be any phrase that the user may search which relates to the page.

 <!-- **Grakn Terminology**